Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 ### Manifest

-The XML manifest file defines an Excel add-in's settings and capabilities such as:
+The [XML manifest file](../overview/add-in-manifests.md?product=excel) defines an Excel add-in's settings and capabilities such as:

 * The add-in's display name, description, ID, version, and default locale.
 * How the add-in integrates with Excel, including any custom UI that the add-in creates (ribbon buttons, etc.).
 * The permissions that the add-in requires, such as reading and writing to the document.
 * The location of the add-in's web app.

-For more information about the XML manifest file, see [Office Add-ins XML manifest](../overview/add-in-manifests.md?product=excel).

 ### Web app

-An Excel add-in's web app can enable the add-in to interact with objects in Excel, facilitate a user's interaction with online resources from within Excel, and in general, can do anything that a typical web app may do.
-For example, an add-in app may do things such as:
+The web app uses the [JavaScript API for Office](../../reference/add-ins/javascript-api-for-office.md?product=excel) to interact with objects in Excel and can also facilitate the user's interaction with online resources.
+For example, an add-in may do things such as:

 * Create, read, update, and delete data in the workbook (worksheets, ranges, tables, charts, named items, and more).
 * Facilitate a user's authentication with an online service by using the standard OAuth 2.0 flow.
 * Issue API requests to Microsoft Graph and/or other APIs.

-Your app can be hosted on any web server and can be built using any server-side technology that your hosting provider supports, such as ASP.NET, Node.js, PHP, Python, etc. Likewise, you can use any client-side framework for the web app, such as Angular, React, jQuery, etc., or even just VanillaJS.
+The app can be hosted on any web server and can be built using any server-side technology that your hosting provider supports, such as ASP.NET, Node.js, PHP, Python, etc. Likewise, you can use any client-side framework for the web app, such as Angular, React, jQuery, etc., or even just VanillaJS.

 ## Capabilities of an Excel add-in

 An Excel add-in can add custom ribbon buttons or menu commands, insert task panes, open dialog boxes, and even embed rich, web-based objects such as charts or interactive visualizations within a worksheet, as shown in the following screenshots.
-For more detailed information about each of these capabilities, see [Core concepts](excel-add-ins-core-concepts.md?product=excel).
+For more detailed information about each of these capabilities, see [Extend Excel functionality](excel-add-ins-extend-excel.md?product=excel).

 **Custom ribbon buttons**: